obliviongx/connexa-graylog-fowarder/README.md

-# CloudConnexa to Graylog Forwarder
+# CyGrid to Graylog Forwarder

-This repository contains a Lambda function that forwards CloudConnexa logs from an S3 bucket to Graylog.
+This repository contains a Lambda function that forwards CyGrid logs from an S3 bucket to Graylog.

 ## Overview

-The CloudConnexa to Graylog Forwarder is an AWS Lambda function that:
+The CyGrid to Graylog Forwarder is an AWS Lambda function that:

 1. Gets triggered when new log files are uploaded to an S3 bucket
 2. Processes the log files (decompresses, reads lines)